 Although the tips above can go a long way toward helping insulate you against hard selling tactics, what should you do if you’ve already handed over your money?

 Finally, keep in mind that just because a product is sold using high-pressure sales tactics, this doesn’t necessarily mean it’s a scam.
-However, the unfortunate reality is that most scams implement hard selling techniques in order to make the sale, so if you’ve recently purchased an item and feel it was a scam, be sure to read through our article titled What to Do if You’ve Been Scammed by a Company.
+However, the unfortunate reality is that most scams implement hard selling techniques in order to make the sale, so if you’ve recently purchased an item and feel it was a scam, be sure to read through our article titled How to Get Your Money Back If You Were Scammed Online.